This post may contain affiliate links. Read my disclosure policy here.

-In case you missed it, we are having a blast this summer creating chalk photography scenes with our kids using SPRAY chalk!
+In case you missed it, we are having a blast creating chalk photography scenes with our kids using SPRAY chalk!
 We’re sharing ideas for easy chalk art that’s perfect for chalk photography.
-One of those July 4th theme chalk art scenes featured an American flag that we made with our sponsor Testors’ new Patriotic Spray Chalk.
-We thought you might want to know how we did it — so here is how to spray chalk an American flag…
+For our July 4th theme chalk art scenes, we created an American flag template and our sponsor Testors’ Patriotic Spray Chalk.
+We thought you might want to know how we made it — so here is how to spray chalk an American flag…

 Did you know that you can SPRAY chalk?